tyler-technologies-oss/forge-design-system/docs/content/glossary/glossary.md

 # Glossary

 Below is Tyler's glossary of approved terms to be used in action buttons and fields labels.
+For terms that are often used with icons, the recommended icon is shown.

 ## A